 In cities, it is not always easy to find something within walking distance of the city centre, but it should offer easy access to a metro or underground station.

 Luckily, the village of Niagara-on-the-Lake covers an area of two square miles.
-So, as long as you choose a B&B within the town limits (Anderson Lane to the south and Front Street to the north and Nassau Street to the west and the Niagara Parkway to the east), you’ll be within an easy five- to 30-minute stroll or a quick drive away from theatres, restaurants, boutiques, spas, historical venues, waterfront attractions and activities, cycling paths, a golf course and even a couple of wineries.
+So, as long as you choose a hotel, inn or B&B within the town limits (Anderson Lane to the south and Front Street to the north and Nassau Street to the west and the Niagara Parkway to the east), you’ll be within an easy five- to 30-minute stroll or a quick drive away from theatres, restaurants, boutiques, spas, historical venues, waterfront attractions and activities, cycling paths, a golf course and even a couple of wineries.
 In fact, because of our town’s unique charms, beauty and peaceful location, many visitors planning a visit to Niagara Falls (just a 20-minute drive away) prefer to stay in Niagara-on-the-Lake and take in the Falls on a day trip.
 And, with most of the wineries being in Niagara-on-the-Lake, wine-lovers prefer to stay where the action is.

 When you book a hotel, there are always additional charges: parking, Wi-Fi, breakfast, tips, etc. However, at a bed and breakfast, your on-site parking, Wi-Fi access and homemade breakfasts are complimentary.
 And whether you want to tip for additional favours provided by your hosts is completely up to you, however it’s not expected.

-And, if you book directly with your B&B hosts, you may be offered a lower rate than you might be charged through an online booking system, some of which charge hefty commissions.
+And, if you book directly with your bed and breakfast hosts, you may be offered a lower rate than you might be charged through an online booking system, some of which charge hefty commissions.
 For instance, here at Globetrotters B&B, we gladly share some of those savings with our guests by offering a nightly discount to those who book directly with us or through our website at globetrottersbb.ca (just click on Availability).
 And, a three-night or more stay will also earn you additional savings.